|

 although graphite is becoming an increasingly popular choice.
 The

-choice of body material, as well as the shape, not only has an impact on
+choice of body material, as well as the shape, has an impact on the

-the bass guitar's aesthetics, it also impacts its sound.
+bass guitar's aesthetics and also impacts its sound.

 BassGuitars.us features a directory of bass guitar shops, designers, and

 manufacturers.
-Spend some time on this site and find solutions
+Spend some time on this website and find solutions

 to all your bass guitar requirements.